You are here

 **Resides in First-Year Experience, Bowman West.

 Do you dig archaeology?
 SUNY Potsdam offers an archaeology minor and a major, combining courses in geology, anthropology, and art history.
-This FIG is an excellent introduction to archaeology.
+This FIG is an excellent introduction to studies in archaeology.

 Leads the student through the development of modern archaeological methods and theory to an examination of major questions posed by today’s archaeological investigations.
 Students will learn how archaeologists use survey, excavation and laboratory analysis to reconstruct the past.
 Hands-on laboratory exercises will be used to explain how archaeology reveals ancient diets and environments, ancient economic, political and social systems, and ancient religions and rituals.
 Lab section above required.